 Spillable batteries

-No batteries containing a liquid are allowed apart from those that form part of a motorized wheelchair.
+No liquid batteries are allowed apart from those that form part of a motorized wheelchair.

 Sports equipment